Ric Grenell won't rule out run for California governor amid Newsom recall, says GOP can win

 Grenell to discuss potential governor run with Trump on Saturday

-ORLANDO, Florida – Former Acting Director of National Intelligence Ric Grenell didn't rule out running for California governor after teasing a potential challenge to Gov. Gavin Newsom in his speech at the Conservative Political Action Conference (CPAC), he told Fox News on Saturday.
+ORLANDO, Florida – Former Acting Director of National Intelligence Ric Grenell didn't rule out running for California governor after teasing a potential challenge to Gov. Gavin Newsom in his speech at the Conservative Political Action Conference (CPAC).

-"He clearly is afraid," Grenell said of Newsom.
+"He clearly is afraid," Grenell said of Newsom in an interview with Fox News on Saturday.
 "He clearly is getting nervous about this effort because he sees Democrats are supporting it."

 JOIN CPAC 2021 FROM HOME: HOW TO WATCH STREAMING COVERAGE, EXCLUSIVE CONTENT ON FOX NATION